malcops/website/content/posts/projects/python-deb.md

 +++
-title = "packaging a python script" description = "packaging a python script as debian package, using pyinstaller and dpkg" tags = [
+title = "packaging a python script" description = "packaging a python script as debian package, using pyinstaller and dpkg-deb" tags = [
     "projects",
 ]
-date = "2022-08-31"
+date = "2022-10-11"
 categories = ["projects"]
 draft = false
 +++